White Bay Power Station

 The White Bay Power Station is a heritage listed former coal-fired power station on a 38000 m2 site in White Bay, in the suburb of Rozelle, 3 km from Sydney in New South Wales, Australia.

 The remains of the plant can be clearly seen at the western end of the Anzac Bridge on the junction of Victoria Road and Roberts Street.
-The station has been inactive for a number of years and the site is now inaccessible to the general public.
+The station was inactive for a number of years.
+However the plant reopened for the 2024 Sydney Biennale art exhibition.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The station is often wrongly referred to as the Balmain Power Station, a plant originally located in Iron Cove, which has since been demolished.

 History

 To satisfy the power requirements for the expansion of the Sydney tram and rail network, the New South Wales Government Railways began the first phase of work on The White Bay Power Station in 1912.

-The plant, constructed in the Federation Anglo-Dutch architectural style, was fully operational from 1917 but two further phases of development, 1923–1928 and 1945–1948, saw the station expand even further.
+The plant, constructed in the Federation Anglo-Dutch architectural style, was fully operational from 1917 with two further phases of development occurring between the years 1923–1928 and 1945–1948 which further increased the stations electricity output.
 It remained under the control of the department until 1953 when the newly created Electricity Commission of NSW took over.
 Ownership moved to Pacific Power when NSW electricity was deregulated in 1995.

 White Bay was the longest serving of Sydney's metropolitan power stations and ceased production on Christmas Day in 1983.
 During the 1990s, the site was decontaminated, asbestos was removed and the majority of the remaining machinery taken away.
 In 2000, the plant was sold to the Sydney Harbour Foreshore Authority (SHFA) for around A$4m.

-The SHFA has produced a conservation management plan for the White Bay area and this was endorsed by the NSW Heritage Council in 2004.
-The future of the site, the now derelict buildings and the remaining contents remains uncertain.
+The SHFA produced a conservation management plan for the White Bay area, which was endorsed by the Heritage Council of New South Wales in 2004.

-SHFA is undertaking conservation works including roof repairs to the buildings to make them weatherproof and reduce further degradation to the remaining internal plant and equipment.
+The SHFA undertook conservation works including roof repairs to the buildings to make them weatherproof and reduce further degradation to the remaining internal plant and equipment.